Technique Guide: Build an Awesome Snack Board

 Snack board with hummus, pickles, and pretzels

-Example #5: Pickle party!
+Example #5: Pickle party.
 This board was the result of a partnership with The Tipsy Pickle and features not only those gorgeous artisan pickles but also two different recipes that I developed to use the pickle brine: pickle brine hummus and quick-pickled red onions.
-The other components are a hodge-podge of simple sweet and salty snacks to echo the flavors of the pickles.
-Want to get your hands on these recipes?
-You can find them on the A Slice of Vermont and City Market websites.
+The other components are a mixture of simple sweet and salty snacks to echo the flavors of the pickles.
+You can find the full recipe on the City Market website.
 (For full details, see my Instagram post from May 24, 2021).

 Tips for Efficiency

 Okay, so you want an epic snack board but don't want to spend all evening on it.
 I get it!
-Here are a few ideas to help you streamline:
+Here are a few creative grazing board ideas to help you streamline:

 • Pick your spots.
 Not everything on the board has to be a homemade masterpiece.
 I generally like to have a few special centerpiece items that I've made, then I look to the grocery store for help with the others.
-Things like bread, crackers, dried fruit, and nuts require almost no prep.
+Things like bread, crackers, dried fruit, and nuts are easy to pick up at the store and require no prep.

 • Raid the pantry.
 As I assemble my board and see how it's coming together, I always seem to have holes to fill.
-This is when I crawl around on the floor looking into the bottom-most cupboards for random items that I can add, like a few leftover dates from a baking project or the bottom of a box of crackers.
+This is when I raid the pantry for additional items like a few leftover dates from a baking project or the bottom of a box of crackers.

 • Raid the fridge.
-See above.
-This is the time for little bits of random mustard, jam, a few leftover pickles, etc, to shine.
+This is the time for little bits of random mustard, jam, a few leftover pickles, etc., to shine.

 • Be sneaky.
 You can take a single item and prepare or garnish it in different ways to make your board feel more diverse.
-See Example #10, in which I took plain hummus but garnished it four ways... all of the sudden like magic I had four different dips!
+See example #10, in which I took plain homemade hummus but garnished it four ways to give the appearance of four different dips.
+Similarly, the four guacamole variations in example #8 are actually the same base guac but with different flavorings stirred in.

-Snack board with a rainbow of fruits and veggies
+Snack board with plantain chips and colorful tropical fruits and veggies

-Example #6: Another rainbow board!
+Example #6: Another rainbow board.
 This one was from Kaua'i and makes use of local, tropical fruit.
-From upper right, there's: rambutan, almonds, red bell pepper sticks, carrots slices, kumquat slices, orange bell pepper sticks, mango, starfruit slices, macadamia nuts, plantain chips, pineapple wedges, cucumber slices, and lightly-pickled purple cabbage leaves.
+From upper left, there's rambutan, almonds, red bell pepper sticks, carrots slices, kumquat slices, orange bell pepper sticks, mango, starfruit slices, macadamia nuts, plantain chips, pineapple wedges, cucumber slices, and lightly-pickled purple cabbage leaves.
 (For full details, see my Instagram post from June 17, 2021).

-How do you make your snack board feel really special and unique and satisfying?
-These are a few of my favorite tips:
+How do you make your board feel really special and unique and satisfying?
+These are a few of my favorite charismatic snack board ideas and strategies:

 • Think about textures.
-Your board will be more interesting if you include some things that are juicy, soft, crunchy, chewy, and crisp.
+Your board will be more interesting if you include elements that are juicy, soft, crunchy, chewy, and crisp.

 • Think about color.
 Likewise, unless you're working within a specific color theme, diversity is always good.
 Your board will have more visual appeal if you include a lot of different colors.

 • Make it interactive.
 This is especially great for a board with bread or crackers, from which people can assemble their own bites.
-For example, if you set up the board so that each time you pick a cracker you also pick a spread, a piece of cheese, and a piece of fruit, the options are endless and so fun.
-The bourbon board, Example #4, was perfect for this.
+For example, if you set up the board so that each time you pick a cracker you also pick a spread, a piece of cheese, and a piece of fruit, the process of enjoying the board is so engaging.
+The bourbon board, example #4, was perfect for this.

 • Think about your layout.
 I like to put my biggest items down first (e.g. a big block of cheese or a bowl of hummus).
 Then fill in with medium-sized things like crackers and veggies.
 Save the little things for last, like nuts and dried fruit, since you can pile them into whatever holes are left.
 This strategy allows you to use up all of the available space, making your board feel bountiful and over-flowing.